 Foods and food supplements

 A balanced diet is vital to health and well-being but marketers of foods/drinks and food supplements should be aware that there are specific rules in the CAP Code which restrict advertising claims that suggest a link between a food product and health.
-This CAP Advice provides an overview of the rules and the EU Regulations on which they are based.
+This CAP Advice provides an overview of the rules.

 Medicines and medical devices

 Marketers are reminded that medicinal claims are not permitted for unlicensed products.
 Medical devices also need to be appropriately certified before medical claims are permitted.
-Our article here examines the issues that came out of a spate of ASA rulings in 2020 about IV Nutrition drips ads making medicinal claims for unlicensed products.
 Marketers must also hold robust clinical evidence to support the medicinal claims they make in their ads for certified devices.

 Weight control and slimming products